Riverscapes/pyBRAT/docs/Documentation/Tutorials/3-BRATProjectBuilder.md

 - **Project Name** - If you want the XML to have a project name, enter it here.
 - **Watershed HUC ID** - If you want your XML to include information on what HUC you're running BRAT on, enter it here.
 - **Watershed Name** - If you want the name of your watershed to be recorded, enter it here.
-- **Land Ownership** - If you have land ownership shapefiles, add them here.
 - **Beaver Dam Survey Data** - If you want to compare BRAT results to beaver dam survey data, add those files here.
 - **Perennial Streams** - If you want use perennial streams, add them here.
+- **Input Land Ownership Polygons (optional)** - If you want to know land ownership along your network and distance to private land, add all land ownership shapefiles here.

 **The following inputs are optional but required to run the conflict potential and management models**

 - **Input Valley Bottom Polygon** - Add all valley bottom polygons that you want to use in your BRAT runs.
 - **Input Road Layer Feature Class** - Add all road shapefiles that you want to use in your BRAT runs.
-- **Input Railroad Feature Class** - Add all railroad shapefiles that you want to use in your BRAT runs.
-- **Input Canal Feature Class** - Add all canal shapefiles that you want to use in your BRAT runs.
 - **Input Land Use Raster** - Add all land use rasters that you want to use in your BRAT runs, making sure that the "LU_CODE" and "LUI_CLASS" fields have been added and populated.
+- **Input Railroad Feature Class (optional)** - Add all railroad shapefiles that you want to use in your BRAT runs.
+Note: some watersheds may not have railroads present.
+- **Input Canal Feature Class (optional)** - Add all canal shapefiles that you want to use in your BRAT runs.
+Note: some watersheds may not have canals present.

 <div align="center">
 	<a class="hollow button" href="{{ site.baseurl }}/Documentation/Tutorials/2-Preprocessing"><i class="fa fa-arrow-circle-left"></i> Back to Step 2 </a>